SenthilNayagan/senthilnayagan.net/src/_posts/tech/devops/infrastructure-as-code/terraform/2024-01-16-terraform-basics/index.md

 This state file contains a custom JSON format that records a mapping from the Terraform resources in our templates to their real-world representation.

-> **Avoid directly manipulating the state file!** The state file is meant only for internal use within Terraform.
+{% aside %} **Avoid directly manipulating the state file!** The state file is meant only for internal use within Terraform.
 This implies that we should never manually edit the Terraform state files or write code that directly reads them.
-If for some reason we need to manipulate the state file, use the `terraform import` or `terraform state` commands.
+If for some reason we need to manipulate the state file, use the `terraform import` or `terraform state` commands. {% endaside %}

 Terraform makes use of this local state to create plans and modify our infrastructure.
 Terraform performs a refresh prior to any operation to update the state with the real infrastructure.